OctopusDeploy/docs/docs/administration/managing-users-and-teams/security-and-un-scoped-variables.md

 ---
-title: Security and Unscoped Variables
+title: Security and unscoped variables
 description: Rationale behind limited user access to unscope variables if their access is restricted to specific environments.
 position: 1
 ---

 Sometimes, a team will be granted contributor access to a project, but be restricted in the environments that it can access.
 By default, Octopus's security system will then prevent members of the team editing [variables](/docs/projects/variables/index.md) that apply outside of their allowed environments.
 During development this can be inconvenient, as variables frequently need to be added in support of new application features.

-## Why Restrict Editing of Unscoped Variables? {#Securityandun-scopedvariables-Whyrestricteditingofun-scopedvariables?}
+## Why restrict editing of unscoped variables? {#Securityandun-scopedvariables-Whyrestricteditingofun-scopedvariables?}

 Octopus uses variables to control almost every aspect of the deployment process.
 This provides a great deal of flexibility - for example, variables can control: